cdown/sshrc/README.md

 ## Advanced configuration

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
 Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the server's /tmp directory after login.
 You can find them at `$SSHHOME/.sshrc.d`.
 You can usually tell programs to load their configuration from the $SSHHOME/.sshrc.d directory by setting the right environment variables.
 Putting too much data in ~/.sshrc.d will slow down your login times.
 If the folder contents are > 64kB, the server may block your sshrc attempts.
-For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login.

 ### Vim